toleressea/reqPackRedeemer/README.md

 # reqPackRedeemer

-**tl;dr** Chrome extension that automatically get REQ Pack codes out of Twitch chat during competitive Halo tournaments and redeems them at Halo.gg.
+**tl;dr** Chrome extension that automatically gets REQ Pack codes out of Twitch chat during competitive Halo tournaments and redeems them at Halo.gg.

 ### How do I use it?